Management review is a systematic, formal, frequent assessment of top managers to measure the effectiveness of the organisation's management systems.

 ISO 9001, ISO 14001 and ISO 45001, Health, Safety, Environment and Quality Management Systems

 The quality and accuracy of data are essential in helping businesses evaluate their status.
-Validating the accuracy of data, records, clarity, and details of data is necessary to mitigate any adverse impacts on the managers' strategic decisions.
-Without validating data, you run the risk of basing decisions on invalid data that are not representative of the organisation's status.
+Validating the accuracy of data, records, clarity, and details is necessary to mitigate any adverse impacts on the managers' strategic decisions.
+Without validating data, you risk basing decisions on invalid data not representative of the organisation's status.

 The NDIS or HSEQ Management Systems standards have not been set in any timeframe to conduct the management reviews.
 Therefore, it is left to the organizations to establish their timeframe.
 It is recommended that the management review meetings should occur at least once a year; however, they can be held more frequently if required.